top of page

 CARES is the name of our Coordinated Entry system in our region.
 CARES stands for Coordinated Access, Referral, Entry, and Stabilization.

-CARES is the name of our homeless response system.
+CARES is our homeless response system.
 CARES helps our region prioritize limited resources in a streamlined, data informed, and coordinated manner.

-• Assessments for prioritized entry into our regional homeless programs (all transitional and permanent housing programs on our housing inventory).
+• Assessment for prioritized entry into our regional homeless programs (all transitional and permanent housing programs on our housing inventory).

 • Case consult meetings and tools to support housing stabilization, from housing search to maintaining housing once in or exiting a program.